How do I begin this Digital Scholar review? Well, you may not believe it if I call this a lifetime opportunity, but it is!

 My Final Words

 I am already following 50% of what I learned in the class.
-Feeling great and satisfied with the results I am finding on my social media, blog and campaigns.
+Feeling great and satisfied with the results I am finding on my social media, blog, and campaigns.
 Yet to implement more; time constraints.
-Being in my late 30s, busy with two kids and an 8-hour workday, house chores and other responsibilities, if I am able to pursue this course to do something big in my life, you can do it much more better, I’m sure. 🙂
+Being in my late 30s, busy with two kids and an 8-hour workday, house chores, and other responsibilities, if I am able to pursue this course to do something big in my life, you can do it much more better, I’m sure. 🙂

 There is already a lot of traffic coming to my blog.
 You can find my blog at www.mrspersistent.com.
 I am getting a high number of enquiries through the chatbot installed there.
 Started a new and fresh Instagram profile recently, dedicated to my blog, mrspersistent.com there is huge engagement going on there too.
 My personal Insta profile is @mrs_persistent_.
 Facebook and Linkedin as well are going great.
 Yet to start with my Twitter.
 I am sure it will work more brilliantly for my niche!